DayuanTan/CMSC684wsn/README.md

 This part is trying to communicate between motes and PC through USB wires.

-Go to *`~/tinyos-2_1_2/apps/tests/TestSerial`* and install the sample application *`TestSerial`* on mote, which is used to communication through serial port.
+Go to *`~/tinyos-2_1_2/apps/tests/TestSerial`* and install the sample application *`TestSerial`* (in *ref* directory) on mote, which is used to communication through serial port.
 Then use the *corresponding JAVA application* that communication with it over the serial port, which is also located in the same directory and has already been compiled.

 Use these commands: